Gregorio Valdez, PhD

 Assistant Professor of Internal Medicine, Virginia Tech Carilion School of Medicine

-My lab is interested in discovering molecules that protect synapses from the ravages of aging and age-related neurological diseases.
+The Valdez Laboratory is interested in discovering molecules that protect synapses from the ravages of aging and age-related neurological diseases.
 Synapses are the sites where information is received and transmitted throughout the central nervous system and between motor neurons and muscles.
 They are also a primary site of entry for growth factors and other molecules that neurons and muscles need to properly function and survive.
 Unfortunately, aging and a variety of diseases cause this critical bridge of communication and port of entry to fall apart, resulting in the erosion of cognitive and motor skills.
-Because of this, my lab is invested in discovering and manipulating molecules that function to prevent the destruction of synapses.
-In much of our work, we study the motor neuron and muscle synapse, the neuromuscular junction.
+Because of this, Valdez and his team are invested in discovering and manipulating molecules that function to prevent the destruction of synapses.
+In much of the laboratory's work, the researchers study the motor neuron and muscle synapse, the neuromuscular junction.
 This is a large and readily accessible synapse that is significantly affected by normal aging and the progression of diseases, including amyotrophic lateral sclerosis.
-Using mouse models of injury, disease, and normal development and aging, we seek to identify new molecules and signaling pathways that serve to protect or maintain healthy synapses.
-My lab utilizes a number of molecular and imaging techniques, including chronic in vivo imaging, genetic manipulations, and viral-based vectors.
-Our hope is that some of these molecules, in addition to maintaining the neuromuscular junction, will dually function to maintain the proper functioning of brain synapses.
+Using mouse models of injury, disease, and normal development and aging, the scientists seek to identify new molecules and signaling pathways that serve to protect or maintain healthy synapses.
+Valdez and his team utilize a number of molecular and imaging techniques, including chronic in vivo imaging, genetic manipulations, and viral-based vectors.
+The hope is that some of these molecules, in addition to maintaining the neuromuscular junction, will dually function to maintain the proper functioning of brain synapses.

-For a full listing of Dr. Valdez's publications, visit PubMed.
+For a more complete listing of Gregorio Valdez's publications, visit PubMed.